saucal/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 ### Performance

 Writing performant code is absolutely critical.
 Poorly written JavaScript can significantly slow down and even crash the browser.
 On mobile devices, it can prematurely drain batteries and contribute to data overages.
-Performance at the browser level is a major part of user experience which is part of the SAU/CAL mission statement.
+Performance at the browser level is a major part of user experience.

 #### Only Load Libraries You Need

-JavaScript libraries should only be loaded on the page when needed. jquery-1.11.1.min.js is 96 KB.
+JavaScript libraries should only be loaded on the page when needed. `jquery-1.11.1.min.js` is 96 KB.
 This isn't a huge deal on desktop but can add up quickly on mobile when we start adding a bunch of libraries.
-Loading a large number of libraries also increases the chance of conflictions.
+Loading a large number of libraries also increases the chance of conflicts.

 #### Use jQuery Wisely